CSE-Linguistics/POS_Tagger/Bi-LSTM/README.md

 * One should take care to ignore the accuracy for predicting the dummy tag - "PAD" while training the model
 * We should also not consider the tag - "PAD" while evaluating the model's performance on test data
 * This model is end-to-end and requires no pre-trained word vectors or feature engineering

+### Results
+* The accuracy obtained on test data only after 2 epochs of training was 95.8%
+* We evaluated the per-POS accuracy and found that the tags having less occurrences are predicted poorly as compared to others
+* We also found that many wrong predictions were due to unseen words in the test data